 Degrees, diplomas and technical certificates of credit are granted each semester.
-A formal graduation is held twice a year for associate degree, diploma, certificate and GED students who meet graduation requirements.
+A formal graduation is held once a year for associate degree, diploma, and GED students who meet graduation requirements.
+Students earning certificates are honored twice a year during the Technical Certificate of Credit ceremony.
 It is the financial responsibility of the student to pay the non-refundable graduation fee to participate in the graduation ceremony.
 The graduation fee can be paid in the Savannah Technical College Campus Shop after receipt of a graduation application has been posted in BANNER.
 The student's academic advisor will assist with the application for graduation; however, it is the student's responsibility to initiate the process.

 Students may be evaluated for graduation based upon the catalog in effect during the time of their continuous enrollment.
-Students re-admitted or re-instated will be evaluated for graduation from the catalog in effect at the time of re-admission or re-instatement, or any catalog in effect during subsequent periods of continuous enrollment.
+Students re-admitted or re-instated will be evaluated for graduation from the catalog in effect at the time of re-admission or reinstatement, or any catalog in effect during subsequent periods of continuous enrollment.